-The following offices contributed to this corrections impact statement. 🖾 Dept. of Corrections 🗆 Dept. of Kentucky State Police 🖾 Administrative Office of the Courts 🗆 Parole Board 🗀 Other NOTE: Consideration should be given to the cumulative impact of all hills that increase the felon population of
+Dept. of Corrections Dept. of Kentucky State Police Administrative Office of the Courts Parole Board Other

 NOTE: Consideration should be given to the cumulative impact of all bills that increase the felon population or that impose new obligations on state or local governments.
 The Department of Corrections and local jails continue to operate over capacity.
 Without steps to reduce the population, any legislation that increases population or lengthens the term of incarceration will have a significant impact on correctional operations.